Zahedcse/Cypress-web-automation-BDD/README.md

 # Cypress-web-automation-BDD
 This is a cypress web automation project using BDD and POM

-#Add-some-ines-to-the-project
+# Add-some-lines-to-the-project
 Installing Cucumber
 Step 1: To install Cucumber, run this command.

 npm install --save-dev cypress-cucumber-preprocessor Once installed, Cucumber devDependency in package.json can be seen below.

-#Step 2: Add below code snippet in cypress.config.js
+# Step 2: Add below code snippet in cypress.config.js

 const { defineConfig } = require("cypress");
 const cucumber = require("cypress-cucumber-preprocessor").default;